Isaac Blesses JacobMain Points to Remember

 -

-hurting other people's feelings, I'll be like God if I eat the forbidden
+feelings, I'll be like God if I eat the forbidden fruit

 -

-won't be graded fairly; that company cheats it's customers, so I can steal
+fairly; that company cheats it's customers, so I can steal from it.

 -